THE CAST

 Dr. Krishnaswami Sriram (Dr. Kris)

 The cardiologist who went by “Dr. Kris” was charged with treating and billing an inordinate amount of patients — including several who were dead.
 The feds labeled him “a mortal threat“, but his lawyers said he was simply a sloppy bookkeeper.
-In 2022, Dr. Kris was again charged — this time with tax evasion.
-Dr. Kris did not respond to our requests to participate in this podcast.
+Unrelated to his time at Edgewater Hospital, Dr. Kris was charged in 2022 — this time for tax evasion.
+In 2025, Dr. Kris admitted to committing health care fraud, hiding assets and lying to the IRS about his ability to pay approximately $1.6 million in taxes, penalties, and interest.
+Between 2012 and 2022, he billed Medicare for in-home care that never occurred — including for deceased patients or those in facilities.
+His false records resulted in $136,980 in improper Medicare payments.
+In August 2025, Dr. Kris was sentenced to 34 months in prison.
+He did not respond to our requests to participate in this podcast.

-Sherry was part of the Chicago FBI Healthcare Fraud Squad and joined the team investigating Edgewater Hospital in the 1990s.
+Sherry was a member of the Chicago FBI Healthcare Fraud Squad and joined the team investigating Edgewater Hospital.
 Her investigation focused on Dr. Cubria and the massive fraud happening in Edgewater Hospital’s cardiac cath lab.
 She is heard throughout If the Walls Could Talk Podcast.

 Jim and Georgette Ginter